arnaldop/enhanced-pet-clinic/README.md

 There are currently 2 sets of profiles:
   * Environment
   ** test - allows for access via HTTP and HTTPS
-  ** live - only allows access via HTTPS and puts management pages behind under security
+  ** secure - only allows access via HTTPS and puts management pages behind under security
   * Database
   ** intdb - uses hsqldb as an internal database
   ** extdb - uses MySQL as an external database
-Use different databases depending on profile. http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/ Section 58.5
+  ** livedb - extra profile that causes database to NOT be initialized Use different databases depending on profile. http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/ Section 58.5